edwardvmills/NURBSlib_EVM/Tutorial 0.01 ControlPoly4 and CubicCurve4.md

 # Tutorial 0.01
 ##ControlPoly4 and CubicCurve4 macros in NURBSlib_EVM

+These are the objects that respectively control and exploit a rational cubic bezier curve

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

 ### Target audience for this specific tutorial / presentation